Keyboard shortcuts

 Most often, when we talk about compiler, we mean Ahead-Of-Time (AOT) compiler where the translation happens before execution.
 Another form of translation is Just-In-Time (JIT) compilation where translation happens right at the time of the execution.

-From the diagram above, to distinguish between a program that translates for example, Python to Assembly vs. Python to Java, the former is called compiler and the latter transpiler.
+From the diagram above, to distinguish between a program that translates for example, Python to Assembly vs. Python to Java, the former is called compiler and the latter transpiler (or source-to-source compiler).

 Relativity of low-level, high-level